 Skip to main content

 After a research run completes on the worker, the control plane on the VM can generate or rewrite structured paper artifacts when paper rows and evidence context are available.
-This process — optional evidence sync, artifact writing, packaging/provenance scanning, and paper review — is the review stage of the Enoch research loop.
+This process - optional evidence sync, artifact writing, packaging/provenance scanning, and publication automation - is the finalization stage of the Enoch research loop.
 The output is a Markdown and LaTeX draft that should be grounded in run notes, metrics, evidence bundles, and claim ledgers collected during the experiment.
+For current runtime topology, worker path, and decision-artifact boundaries, see current runtime snapshot.

-Do not publish generated artifacts until corpus import, index building, packaging/provenance lint, strict claim/evidence audit status, and human review are explicit.
+Do not publish generated artifacts until corpus import, index building, packaging/provenance lint, and strict claim/evidence audit status are explicit.
 Every artifact produced by this pipeline is AI-generated from automated run data.
 It is not human-authored and has not been peer-reviewed.
 The operator claims no personal authorship credit for generated prose or claims.

 1. Confirm evidence exists